Skip to content

 3. Timeline of Events

-Marisa received her diagnosis of Stage IIIc high-grade serous ovarian carcinoma when Mateo was twelve years old.
+Marisa received her diagnosis of Stage IIIc high-grade serous ovarian carcinoma when Mateo was nearly twelve.
 The staging indicated that cancer had spread beyond the ovaries to the peritoneum and lymph nodes, requiring aggressive treatment.
 The prognosis was guarded: 3-5 year median survival, 40-45% five-year survival rate for Stage III ovarian cancer, with 70-80% likelihood of relapse within 2-3 years even if initial treatment achieved remission.

 First Chemotherapy Cycle: